Yozdude/nodejs_base/README.md

 1. Install [Node.js][] and [NPM][].
 2. Run `npm install` to get Node.js packages
-3. Run `gulp` to error-check javascript, Bower packages, and compile + minify code.
-4. Run `node main` to run the program
-5. Open a web browser and go to `localhost:8000` (replace 8000 if you altered config.js with whatever your new server.port number is)
+3. Run `gulp` to install Bower packages, compile scss, concat+minify js/css/html, run the main program, run [BrowserSync][], and open your browser to view the page via BrowserSync.
+Alternatively, go directly to `localhost:8000` in your brower of choice to accress the site directly (assuming you haven't changed the default port to something other than 8000).

 Common Tasks
 ------------
 #### Adding Third-Party Libraries
 - **CDN**: If the library offers it and you prefer to use a CDN, add it to [empty.html](html_templates/empty.html), which acts as a core template for all pages on the site.
 - **Bower**: If the library can be installed via [Bower][], run the install command (with `--save` so it's stored in your bower.json).
-Then, depending on how the library's Bower file is formatted its files may be added autmatically when running `gulp`.
-To check this, open [gulpfile.js](gulpfile.js) and check the *third-party-css* and *third-party-scripts* tasks. the first line in each of these functions uses wildcards to check for css and js files in Bower libraries.
-If these wildcard checks don't resolve to the locations of the css and js files of the library you just installed (now in the *bower_components* folder), add a new path so that it does.
+Then add the paths to the required js and css files to [config.js](config.js) under *thirdParty.js* and *thirdParty.css* tasks.
 - **Manually**: Download the library and add it somewhere in this project (probably a new *third-party-libraries* folder).
-Then edit the [gulpfile](gulpfile.js) *third-party-css* and *third-party-scripts* tasks to include the css and js files for this library.
+Then add the paths to the required js and css files to [config.js](config.js) under *thirdParty.js* and *thirdParty.css* tasks.

-Miscellaneous Things To Know
+#### Editing [BrowserSync][] Configuration/Seeing Stats
+- Go to the BrowserSync admin port, which is the regular port (3000 by default) plus 1, so 3001 by default.
+- Edit the configuration and see all the statistics that BrowserSync has collected.

+#### Manually Edit/Delete the database
+- The default database `sails-disk` is stored in the `.tmp` directory at the base of the project.

+#### Read Logs
+- All logs are stored in `logfile.log` in the base directory.

+Known Issues
 ------------

-- The default database `sails-disk` stores its data in `.tmp` in the base directory of the project.
-- All logs are automatically written to `logfile.log`
+- [BrowserSync][] is slow to reload in my development environment (takes over a minute).
+Refreshing the page manually is much quicker (but I know, defats some of the purpose of BrowserSync).

 Tech Stack
 ------------